 Maxemail, formerly Email Center UK, offers email marketing services.
 On the website, you will understand that email marketing is not simply a list-building exercise.
 The error page of this website has the Development Team members pointing fingers at each other as to who should be fired for the gaffe.
 You will also be shown the way home with a link to the homepage.

-This professional tennis player’s off court humor is visible in the 404 page of his website.
+This professional tennis player’s off-court humor is visible in the 404 page of his website.
 He asks visitors if they are looking for lost balls.
 You are then guided back to the menu.

 Incore is a digital marketing agency.
-Their 404 page is a tease featuring the picture of two ominous vultures and asking the lost visitors if they are really looking for them or if they would like to be returned home.
+Their 404 page is a tease featuring the picture of two ominous vultures and asking lost visitors if they are really looking for them or if they would like to be returned home.

-On this website, one can keep tab on the happenings in the world of androids.
+On this website, one can keep tabs on the happenings in the world of androids.
 The 404 page on this website admonishes you for the lack of navigation skills that brought you to the error page in the first place.

 Foxrate offers a free browser based application for collating customer reviews from various sales channels.
-A little dog peeps through the ‘0’ in the 404 to tell you that no fox can be found on the error page.
+A little dog peeps through the ‘0’ in the 404, to tell you that no fox can be found on the error page.